2. Basics of Logic Design

 2.3.
 Universal Gates

-As discussed in the lectures, {NAND} and {NOR} are universal, i.e., every Boolean function can be expressed by only using NAND gates or by only using NOR gates.
-We have already proved that {NAND} is universal, lets do the same for {NOR}!
+As discussed in the lectures, {NAND} and {NOR} are universal, i.e. any Boolean function can be expressed using only NAND gates or only NOR gates.
+We have already proved that {NAND} is universal, let’s do the same for {NOR}!

 Tasks

-1. Proof the universality of {NOR} using Boolean equations.
+1. Prove the universality of {NOR} using Boolean equations.

 2.4.
 Equality Comparator